 Mas La Chevalière was established near Béziers in 1995 by Michel Laroche, after 10 years of searching for the right vineyards.
 The 40 hectares comprise high altitude, cooler sites for whites and hillside terraces for reds.
 The wines are classified Indication Géographique Protégée because irrigation is used to avoid heat stress (and hard, bitter characters in the wines) in the southerly, sunny climate.
 The conversion to screwcap for the majority of wines took place at the same time as in Chablis.

 Winemaker Géraud Blanc supplements the estate fruit with grapes from 50 growers with whom he has long-term purchasing partnerships.
 Grapes for this Viognier were grown at higher altitudes in Minervois, Béziers, Agde, Bédarieux, Montpellier, Nîmes and Cévennes, which give fresh, varietal aromas and elegance to the wine.
 They were harvested in mid-September during the cooler, early hours of the morning.

 Light gold in colour with fragrant aromas of orange blossom and spice touches.
-Delicate apricot and white stone fruit character on the palate with a lingering aromatic and fresh finish.
+This Viognier has delicate apricot and white stone fruit character on the palate, with a lingering aromatic and fresh finish.